-Terrestrial mammals: Rising temperatures may benefit some populations in cold environments by reducing the risk of higher mortality linked to severe cold.
+Terrestrial Mammals: Rising temperatures may benefit some populations in cold environments by reducing the risk of severe cold limiting populations.

-Bats: Changes in temperature are likely to affect foraging efficiency and flight behaviour with uncertain consequences for populations.
+Bats: The impacts of temperature increases on bats is currently best described for changes in hibernation behaviour but impacts on the population are not well understood.
+Changes in temperature are likely to affect foraging efficiency and flight behaviour with uncertain consequences for populations.
 Warming may also affect the abundance of key invertebrate prey in different and contrasting ways, with variable impacts on bat populations, depending on diet, taxa and climate change context.

-Marine mammals: Temperature increases have been associated with increased mortality as a result of toxic algal blooms, disease and elevated parasite levels.
+Marine Mammals: Temperature increases have been associated with increased mortality as a result of toxic algal blooms, disease and elevated parasite levels

-15.3 Changes in water availability
+17.2 Changes in water availability

-Alongside increased temperatures, in many regions there will be a reduction in water availability through reduced precipitation and increased frequency of droughts, and also increased human abstraction of water.
-However, in some areas, rates of precipitation will increase.
+Alongside increased temperatures, in many regions there will be a reduction in water availability, through reduced precipitation, increased frequency of droughts but also increased human abstraction of water, although in some areas rates of precipitation will increase.
 Species occurring in drier temperate and subtropical areas, or relying on freshwater habitats, will be negatively affected whether they are migratory or not.
-The migration of fish and waterbirds is likely to be particularly impacted by loss of wetlands and reduced river flows, especially where these reduce the coherence of networks of stopover sites.
+The migration of fish and waterbirds is likely to be particularly impacted by loss of wetlands and reduced river flows.

-Afro-Palearctic passerines: Annual variation in the survival and abundance of long-distance migratory passerines, especially those that spend the boreal winter in African drylands (such as the Sahel), tends to be most strongly linked (positively) to variation in rainfall there.
+Afro-Palearctic Passerines: Annual variation in the survival and abundance of longdistance migratory passerines, especially those that spend the boreal winter in African drylands (such as the Sahel), tends to be most strongly linked (positively) to variation in rainfall there.

-Terrestrial mammals: Changes in rainfall patterns are likely to have a significant impact on many terrestrial mammal populations, particularly in the tropics given the strong links between rainfall, primary productivity and food resources.
+Terrestrial mammals: Changes in rainfall patterns are likely to have a significant impact on many terrestrial mammal populations, particularly in the tropics given strong links between rainfall, primary productivity and food resources.